reactjs/react-rails/docs/migrating-from-react-rails-to-react_on_rails.md

    - show commands run
    - show exact files changed
 4. Do not remove behavior unless you explain the replacement.
-5. Run tests/lint after each phase and report failures before continuing.
+5. After each phase, tell me the exact test/lint commands to run and wait for my output before continuing.
 6. End with:
    - a migration checklist
    - rollback steps